bseltz-cohesity/scripts/powershell/protectLinux/README.md

 * -exclusions: one or more exclusion paths (comma separated)
 * -exclusionList: a text file list of exclusion paths
 * -skipNestedMountPoints: if omitted, nested mount points will not be skipped
+* -overwriteAll: overwrite existing inclusions/exclusions for all servers in job